acearchive/legacy-artifact-action/README.md

 ## Modes

 This action has two modes of operation, which you specify via the `mode` input parameter.
-The default mode is `tree`.
+The default mode is `validate`.

-### Tree mode
+### Validate mode

-In `tree` mode, artifact files are pulled from the working tree of the repository and their syntax is validated.
+In `validate` mode, artifact files are pulled from the working tree of the repository and their syntax is validated.
 If any artifact file in the working tree has invalid syntax, the action fails.